Metamorphic Testing and Debugging of Tax Preparation Software: Experiments

 \item \textit{Property \#10.} An individual with the married filing jointly ($MFS$) status with $AGI$ over $180k$ is ineligible for ETC.

-\item \textit{Property \#11.} A qualified individual with $AGI$ below $160k$ who claims ETC received higher or similar tax return benefits compared to a similar individual who is ineligibility or does not claim ETC for tax year 2020.
+\item \textit{Property \#11.} A qualified individual with $AGI$ below $160k$ who claims ETC received higher or similar tax return benefits compared to a similar individual who is ineligibility or does not claim ETC for the tax year 2020.

-\item \textit{Property \#12.} This property requires a comparison between four four similar individuals as the rule changes for individuals with $AGI$ below $160k$ and between $160k$ and $18k$.
-By holding $AGI$ constant between two individuals with $AGI$ below $160k$ (varying the $ETC$ claims) and two individuals with $AGI$ between $160k$ and $180k$ (varying the $ETC$ claims with the same rate), the property requires that individuals with income below $160k$ receives higher or similar tax returns without the influence of $AGI$ in the computation.
+\item \textit{Property \#12.} This 4-property requires a comparison between four ``similar'' individuals as the rule changes for individuals with $AGI$ below $160$k and between $160$k and $180$k.
+By holding $AGI$ constant between two individuals with $AGI$ below $160$k (varying the $ETC$ claims) and two individuals with $AGI$ between $160$k and $180$k (varying the $ETC$ claims with the same rate), the property requires that individuals with lower income (below $160k$) receive higher or similar tax returns.

 \item \textit{Property \#13.} An individual who files with medical/dental expenses ($MDE$) below 7.5\% of their $AGI$ and itemizes their deductions receives the same return as a similar individual with no $MDE$ claims.